Some Thoughts On Logging & API design

 4. unchecked exception inside any other methods you call from your method

 The last one is very easy to overlook.
 Ideally if your method is called whatever the result is you should see in logs what has happened and why.
 Intellij IDEA can greatly simplify this job.
 If you put cursor on any “return” or “throw” statement it will automatically highlight all exit points in your method with the exception of runtime exceptions, those won’t be highlighted as well as implicit returns for “void” methods.
+III.
+When you catch an exception and either log it or re-throw wrapped into another exception make sure to describe in the message what does this error mean in current context and not just the fact that it has happened.

 In such cases usually you are trying to execute some logic, so you can log what you were trying to do, what has happened actually, why and what consequences it might have in current context.
 It is important to keep that message detailed enough to give relevant information about the error without making it too generic or stepping out of current method’s zone of responsibility.
 Do not try to argue about consequences of industrial revolution to modern society in your error messages.
 You method is supposed to be designed to do one single task, so describe what that error means in scope of that task and what consequences it might have if any in scope of that task.

+That way if methods re-throw errors they will be enriching the stack trace with more and more information up to the highest level in your application where you can decide if you want to show it all to the user or log the stack trace and show something more friendly to the user.
 IV.
 Do not write too much logging.
 If you write code which makes calls to other classes which already have proper logging do not duplicate what they already do.
 Let them take care of logging.
 Do not turn your code into mess of log statements and logic unless you really need that.
 Keep it short and efficient.

 V. Do not log too much information because it can become tedious and you will stop doing it.
 The rule of thumb is to log the required minimum to understand what is going on and why and keep doing it.